 Make sure you pop into the Duomo to see the beautiful 14th century frescoes and to cool down a bit if you’re visiting when it’s hot.
 For some reason, my daughter also loved drinking for the public water fountains dotted around the town.
 She took it almost like a water fountain scavenger hunt!

 If you have a couple of days to fill then you can save some money by buying a San Gimignano City Pass which will give you entry to the Palazzo Comunale, Town Hall, Torre Grossa, the Archaeological Museum, the Pharmacy of Santa Fina, Gallery of Modern and Contemporary Art Raffaele De Grada, the Duomo, Sacred Art Museum and St. Lawrence Church all for just €16 per person.

 San Gimignano family friendly hotels

-San Gimignano is quietest first thing in the morning and into the evening so if you’re touring Tuscany it’s a good place to spend a night or two.
+San Gimignano is quietest first thing in the morning and into the evening so if you’re touring Tuscany with kids it’s a good place to spend a night or two.
 If you fancy staying in or near San Gimignano then you have a few options

 Outside the Walls

 If you really want to treat yourselves then check out the Borgo Pignano, possibly the most luxurious place to stay near San Gimignano.The hotel is based on a beautifully restored country estate in 750 acres of Tuscan countryside.
 They offer rooms, suites and cottages all impeccably decorated and so comfortable you wont want to leave.

 The hotel has an onsite spa and a heated infinity pool overlooking the countryside.
 They have a separate pool for kids under 12.
 There’s plenty of space for the kids to run, play, explore and build dens.
 Over the summer months they have staff leading painting and modeling sessions.
 The hotel can even arrange horse riding lessons, it’s every childs dream!